Summary

 About the Community Pharmacist Pilot

-It particularly benefits women and people living in areas where it is hard to get a general practitioner (GP) appointment.
+It will benefit many people, in particular women and people living in areas where it is hard to get a general practitioner (GP) appointment.

-- Pharmacists can provide some vaccinations for travel and more public health vaccines including hepatitis A, hepatitis B, poliomyelitis and typhoid.
+- Pharmacist immunisers can provide some vaccinations for travel and other health vaccines including hepatitis A, hepatitis B, poliomyelitis and typhoid.

 Patient safety during the Community Pharmacist Pilot

-Pharmacies have met strict requirements to participate in the pilot.
+Pharmacies have met strict requirements to join in the pilot.

 Eligibility for the Community Pharmacist Pilot service

 A referral is usually a letter to another healthcare provider to ask them to see you.
-The pharmacist will refer you to your doctor or another healthcare provider if they think that is the best option for you.
+The pharmacist will refer you to your doctor or another healthcare provider if they think that is your best option.

 People with or without a Medicare card and international students are eligible to seek a service under the pilot.